marcmengel/metacat/docs/ui.rst

     $ metacat update -r <file with DIDs> metadata.json

-Updating Signle File Attributes and Metadata ............................................
+Updating Single File Attributes and Metadata ............................................

 The `update` subcommand works with single file, but it allows you to update file attributes such as: